MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-teams-app-visual-studio.md

 * Hot reload
 * Stop debugging

-During the debug process, Teams Toolkit automatically starts app services, launches debuggers, and side loads the Teams app.
+During the debug process, Teams Toolkit automatically starts app services, initiates debug, and side loads the Teams app.
 After debug, you can preview the Teams app in Teams web client.
 You can also customize debug settings to use your bot endpoints, or environment variables to load your configured app.

 ## Prerequisites